Caimari

 There will be lots of taste experiences during the fair.
 You can taste various dishes where olives are included as a main ingredient, taste olives with e.g. Mallorcan salt, lemon or garlic, or taste delicious bread with olives.

-Another highlight of the Caimari Olive Festival is the opening and use of the city’s ancient olive press, giving you the opportunity to experience how the oil was made hundreds of years ago.
+Another highlight of the Caimari olive fair is the opening and use of the ancient olive press of the village, allowing you to experience how olive oil was made hundreds of years ago.

 The festive program also includes competitions, concerts, folk dances, workshops and exhibitions.